adobe-rnd/aem-boilerplate-xcom/README.md

-# WIP: Crosswalk + Adobe Commerce Boilerplate
+# Edge Delivery Services with AEM Authoring Boilerplate for Commerce
 This project boilerplate is for AEM Authoring with Edge Delivery Services (aka Crosswalk) projects that integrate with Adobe Commerce.

 ## Documentation